2021 SAAA Board of Directors

-Matthew is the newest member of the SAAA board joining in 2020.
 After being a patron of the games for decades, he was persuaded to become an athlete in 2016.
 Since then, he has achieved #1 rank in Class C for California in 2019.
 Recently promoted to Class B, he looks forward to competing in various games across the state.
 By weekday, he is a Senior Silicone Research Chemist for NuSil Technology LLC in Carpinteria.
 By weekend, he heads The Seaside Highland Throwers (a Highland Games practice group) based out of Ventura County.
 When Matthew is not competing on the field, you can still find him at the games as a certified SAAA judge and promoter of the Highland Games.

 In 2012, Jim founded the non-profit organization, www.clanbacon.com with the purpose of promoting Scottish culture through Highland Games heavy athletics.
 Clan Bacon founded the Lightweight Women's North American Championship in 2016 and has sanctioned and judged the competition for the past 5 years.

 Jim has been a construction project manager for the past 20+ years.